What is Aptensio XR and how is it used?

 Mechanism Of Action

 Methylphenidate HCl is a central nervous system (CNS) stimulant.
+The mode of therapeutic action in ADHD is not known.

 Following oral administration of APTENSIO XR in adults, plasma methylphenidate concentrations increase rapidly, reaching an initial maximum at about 2 hours, followed by gradual descending concentrations over the next 4 to 6 hours, after which a gradual increase begins, reaching a second peak at approximately 8 hours (Figure 1).
 The relative bioavailability of APTENSIO XR given once daily as compared to a methylphenidate immediate-release oral product given three times daily in adults is comparable.
 The relative bioavailability is 102%.